fbcosentino/godot-madtalk/README.md

 You can check a feature showcase in the [example project](https://madparrot.itch.io/madtalk-example-project) _(be aware that project is more than 2 years old, so if it feels outdated it's because it is)_.

+If you want to play a game using MadTalk to see it in real life, one example is [Ciara and the Witch's Cauldron](https://subvertissement.itch.io/ciara-and-the-witchs-cauldron).

 Other dialog plugins are made to be very generic and neutral, which is good in itself, but might be daunting (or even confusing) for beginners.
 MadTalk on the [otter hand](docs/otter_hand.png) is not afraid of getting specific, and thrives in its unique set of features (some which are specifically helpful for some game genres) putting it aside from average dialog systems around.
 The strong points are:

 &nbsp;